RR-Vignesh/beginner_tutorials/README.md

 ## Overview

-There is a publisher node and subscriber node here.
-The publisher node publishes the following string "Hello, world!
-This is Vignesh here from UMD" to a topic and the subscriber listens to the string published by the publisher node from the same topic.
+There is a publisher node and service node here.
+The publisher node will publish a custom string message and the service wil modify the message and send a new message.

 ## Build/run steps